At a glance

 - Ruptured bladder

-Reduced oxygen levels which have many causes:
+Reduced oxygen levels

 - Anemia – Reduced number of red blood cells